 \begin{conjecture}[due to \cite{goldstein2017conditional}] Any data structure for $P_k^{\bound \bound}(x_1, x_{k+1})$ with answering time $T$ must use space $S = \tilde{\Omega}(|D|^2/T^{2/(k-1)})$. \end{conjecture}

-If $k$ is not a constant,~\autoref{conjecture:path} implies that $\Theta(|D|^2)$ space is needed for achieving $O(1)$ answering time.
 Building upon~\autoref{conjecture:path},~\cite{goldstein2017conditional} also showed a result on the optimality of approximate distance oracles.
-Our results implies that~\autoref{thm:path:existing} can be improved further, thus refuting ~\autoref{conjecture:path}.
+Our result implies that~\autoref{thm:path:existing} can be improved further, thus refuting ~\autoref{conjecture:path}.
 The first observation is that the tradeoff in~\autoref{thm:path:existing} is only useful when $T \leq |D|$.
-Indeed, we can always answer any boolean path query in linear time using breadth-first search.
+Indeed, we can always answer any Boolean path query in linear time using breadth-first search.
 Surprisingly, it is also possible to improve~\autoref{thm:path:existing} for the regime of small answering time as well.
-In what follows, we will show the improvement for paths of length 4; we will generalize the algorithm for any length in the next section.
+In what follows, we will show the improvement for paths of length 4; we will generalize the algorithm for any length later.